jameswspears/jameswspears.github.io/README.md

 # jameswspears.github.io

-A starter template for a static webpage.
+A starter template for a static single page website.